 Delegate or automate boring tasks:

 Understand what you’re good at and what is easy and fast for you to do.
 Delegate the rest.
 I cannot dedicate 3 hours to daily pinning manually.

 I bought an annual subscription of Tailwind.

-It saves me time.
-It brings me traffic.
-It makes me sales.
-It directly contributes to my income.
+It saves bloggers time.
+It brings them traffic.
+It will make you sales.
 I explain how I use Tailwind in this post.

 Likewise with social media scheduling.
 I don’t have the time to write a tweet, and write a separate facebook post separately.
 I use SmarterQueue.
 It recycles my posts and creates different variations of each post so that it looks like I’m active on Social Media every day.